awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudtrail-trail-eventselector.md

 ## Properties<a name="aws-properties-cloudtrail-trail-eventselector-properties"></a>

 `DataResources`  <a name="cfn-cloudtrail-trail-eventselector-dataresources"></a>
 The resources for data events\.
-CloudTrail supports logging data events for Amazon S3 objects only\.
+CloudTrail supports logging data events for Amazon S3 objects and Lambda functions only\.
 For more information, see [Data Events](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-and-data-events-with-cloudtrail.html#logging-data-events) in the *AWS CloudTrail User Guide*\.
  *Required*: No
  *Type*: List of [CloudTrail Trail DataResource](aws-properties-cloudtrail-trail-dataresource.md)
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)